pph-collective/titan-params-app/src/markdown/docs.md

 demographics:
   WHITE:
     ppl: 0.6 # 60% of the total population is WHITE
+    sex_type:
       MSM:
         ppl: 1.0 # 100% of the white population is MSM
       PWID:
         ppl: 0.1 # 10% of the white population is PWID - note, this is not a sex type so is outside of the summing to 100% constraint
   BLACK:
     ppl: 0.4 # 40% of the total population is BLACK
+    sex_type:
       MSM:
         ppl: 0.9 # 90% of the black population is MSM
       ABC:
         ppl: 0.1 # 10% of the black population is ABC
       # PWID not needed to be specified if not used in the BLACK population as the default ppl is 0
 ```

 * `features`: By default all `features` are set to `false` so that they are not in use.
 If you want to use a feature (e.g. `incar`), update the `features` params accordingly.
 Many features files have a related section which has the related parameters for that feature when it is on.